KaynenPellegrino/Kaynen_Pellegrino/index.md

 I am a single father, an avid adventurer, an entrepeneur, and an innovative spirit.
 I conceptualize my own inventions, all of which are some form of next generation technology.
-Currently, I am completing my Bachelors in Artificial Intelligence, graduating in April 2022, and all while parenting, working, and developing my own Artificial Intelligence.
+I am an Artificial Intelligence and Machine Learning graduate from Southern New Hampshire University, working with General Motors, and on the road to developing my own Artificial Intelligence.
 I have been described as a hardworker with a passion for learning and a drive to succeed.
 I have always put my all into everything I have done, and I do my best to learn all that I can so I can excel and improve in my roles.
 On top of learning everything, I pick up on traits and skills fairly quickly, much more so than other coworkers, often completing my training days, if not a week or so, earlier than others, and still excelling in my roles.